sbodmer/JWorldWindEarth/README.md

 ## Building
-The project is a Netbeans project, for manual compiling, use the ant build.xml file whcic will create a a {cwd}/dist folder with the executable
+The project is a Netbeans project, for manual compiling, use the ant build.xml

     cd {cwd}
     ant jar

-To run the application cd in the dist dir
+To run the application cd in the newly created dist dir

     cd {cwd}/dist
     java -jar WWEarth.jar